-If a feature fails either or both of the criteria above, SurrogateUsed is a non-zero value and is calculated as shown in the following equation, depending on the Significance test parameter chosen in the Compute Bkgd, Bias, and Error protocol step.
+If a feature fails either or both of the criteria above, SurrogateUsed is a non-zero value and is calculated as shown below, depending on the Significance test parameter chosen in the Compute Bkgd, Bias, and Error protocol step.

 If a surrogate is used in the red channel (i.e. rSurrogateUsed is a non-zero value), the red processed signal is calculated as surrogate value multiplied by the dye normalization factors.